If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 The Cathedral Basilica of St. John the Baptist looks beautiful during the holidays, especially the trees made entirely from poinsettias. | ©ErinClarkson

-They have a beautiful and very detailed nativity scene (Crechè scene) that guests can walk through to see up close.
+They have a beautiful nativity scene (Crechè scene) that guests can walk through to see the details up close.
 Volunteers usually start assembling it the first week of December.

 The Squares